svijayakum/Developing_Data_Products_CourseProject/README.md

 # Files in this repo
 README.md – This is the README.md
-CoursePresentation.Rpres - The reproducible pitch presentation for the shiny app created through Rstudio server.r - Uses the inputs from the ui.R and runs them through the necessary scripts to provide results. ui.R - Takes in the inputs required for the app
+CoursePresentation.Rpres - The reproducible pitch presentation for the shiny app created through Rstudio.
+server.r - Uses the inputs from the ui.R and runs them through the necessary scripts to provide results.
+ui.R - Takes in the inputs required for the app

 # Description